eliaskousk/parallella-riscv/README.md

 you should copy them in your SD card's boot partition.
 To actually test RISC-V you should also build its software and copy the `${TOP}/${BOARD}/output/final/riscv` folder to your SD as well (more on this below).

-### Obtain an ARM Host Linux Root Image
+### Obtain an ARM Host Linux Root Image for Parallella

-For Parallella the software built above without PetaLinux does not include a root image for the Linux host running on the ARM cores of Zynq.
+For Parallella the software built above (PetaLinux works only for ZedBoard), does not include a root image for the Linux host running on the ARM cores of Zynq.
 If you don't want to bother with building your own you can use an existing from the following repository:

 * [Parallella](https://github.com/parallella/pubuntu/releases)

-If you use the `Parallella ESDK` image linked here you also have the choice of NOT building the ARM Linux kernel yourself.
+If you use the `Parallella ESDK` image linked  there you also have the choice of NOT building the ARM Linux kernel yourself.
 This image contains both the Linux kernel and the root image to boot Parallella so you only need to build (see above) and copy on your SD card the device tree DTB file (Device Tree Blob) and of-course the bitstream.